davidje13/tty-typesetter/README.md

 The second line's tab width appears to be 6 instead of 8.
 This is because the terminal believes the 2 unicode characters `\U1f9d3` (older adult) and `\U1f3fd` (skin tone modifier) will be printed separately, occupying 2 cells each.
-But when the font actually renders the text, they are combined into a single symbol.
+But when the font actually renders the text, they are combined into a single glyph.

 TTY Typesetter does not currently attempt to fix this, but even if/when it does, this introduces an artificial limit on the line width which cannot be fixed (because the terminal will soft wrap the line once it believes it is too long, even if the font can render the line in less space.

-Other terminals typically do not support multi-character emoji sequences at all.
+Some terminals fully support grapheme clusters (e.g. kitty), and some support them via the "Mode 2027" proposal.

 ## Differences with wcwidth